IustinPaulenco/MAS_Project/README.md

 # MAS Project
 pygame+spade Battle Simulator

 Simulates an automatic battle using Spade agents.
+All agents have limited view distance and communication range.

+## Description

 This simulation features 2 armies fighting for control over a batallion.
 The point is for the leaders of the army to guide their soldiers to victory.
 For that, everyone on any team must collaborate